 Assessment is an integral part of this initiative and interrelated to providing a quality teaching experience for the adult learners, their long life learning process and their participation in the community and the national economy.
-Askov et al. (1997) posits that adult students' literacy skills are particularly important because adults come to adult basic education with large gaps in their mastery of skills.
-Furthermore, assessment should satisfy all the affected stakeholders of the various programmes, e.g. community-based adult literacy programmes, workplace literacy programmes, and administrators and funding agencies.
+Askov et al (1997) posits that adult students' literacy skills are particularly important because adults come to adult basic education (ABE) with large gaps in their mastery of skills.
+Furthermore, assessment should satisfy all the affected stakeholders of the various programmes e.g. community-based adult literacy programs, workplace literacy programs, and administrators and funding agencies.

 Assessment is a means of finding out through feedback how both the assessed and assessee are doing in terms of learning and performance.
 Furthermore, it is used as an indicator of learners' acquisition of knowledge and of the teachers' quality of teaching.
-Therefore, it is essential to have well-designed assessment tools to evaluate learner's

-World Journal of Science, Technology and Sustainable Development Vol. 9 No. 2, 2012 pp. 99-107 © Emerald Group Publishing Limited 2042-5945 DOI 10.1108/20425941211244252 WJSTSD progress, teaching effectiveness, and programme and materials suitability to the needs of diverse learners in our society.
-To meet those initiatives, assessment practices has to be incorporated into programme planning to be able to contribute to better learning outcomes for adult LLN/foundation learners and other learning programmes either vocational or academic, e.g. business management programmes.
+Therefore, it is essential to have well designed assessment tools to evaluate learner's progress, teaching effectiveness, and programme and materials suitability to the needs of diverse learners in our society.
+To meet those initiatives, assessment practices has to be incorporated into programme planning to be able to contribute to better learning outcomes for adult LLN/foundation learners and other learning programmes either vocational or academic e.g. business management programmes.
 There are various approaches and tools of assessment that are used in both schools and tertiary education in New Zealand.

 This paper discusses the various types of assessments used in adult education and learning, their functions, benefits and drawbacks.
 The aim of this discussion is to explore their effects on both students learning and the direct/indirect impact on the improvement of the quality of teaching.
-While exploring the various types of assessment and how they might contribute to better learning outcomes for adult LLN/foundation learners, the research attempts to answer the question: does one size fit all?
+While exploring the various types of assessment and how they might contribute to better learning outcomes for adult LLN/ foundation learners, the research attempts to answer the question: Does one size fit all?
 Finally the paper proposes criteria for quality assessment as a means of providing a quality teaching experience for the adult learners.